null-create/sfs/README.md

 `SFS` uses a number of open source projects to work properly:

 - [Chi] - Chi is a small, idiomatic and composable router for building HTTP services.
-- [SQLite3] - A sqlite3 driver that conforms to the built-in database/sql interface
+- [SQLite3] - A sqlite3 driver that conforms to the built-in database/sql interface.